awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 + DynamoDB

 **Controlling the Use of VPC Endpoints**
 By default, IAM users do not have permission to work with endpoints\.
 You can create an IAM user policy that grants users the permissions to create, modify, describe, and delete endpoints\.
 We currently do not support resource\-level permissions for any of the `ec2:*VpcEndpoint*` API actions, or for the `ec2:DescribePrefixLists` action\.
 You cannot create an IAM policy that grants users the permissions to use a specific endpoint or prefix list\.
-The following is an example:
+The following is an example\.

 ```
 {